gabors-data-analysis/gabors-data-analysis.github.io/_pages/datasets.md

 ## airbnb
 **Content and coverage**: The airbnb dataset includes information on the price and feature of apartments let out via airbnb.
 It covers Greater London.
 The full London data has N=51 646 observations.
 It is a single data table.
 The data refer to rental prices for one night in March 2017.

-**Key variables**: price per night per person (US dollars), number of people that can be accomodated, apartment features, location (borough).
+**Key variables**: price per night per person, number of people that can be accomodated, apartment features, location (borough).

 **Used in case studies**:
 [Predicting AirBnB apartment prices: selecting a regression model](link)